tigera-cs/osmc_monitoring/README.md

 **3.** Set up Calico metrics dashboards in Grafana by following [this tutorial](https://docs.tigera.io/calico/latest/operations/monitor/monitor-component-visual).

-**4.** Import the additional `Demo_Grafana_Dashboard.json` file from this repo, by following [these](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/) instructions.
+**4.** Import the additional Grafana dashboards using the `.json` files from this repo, by following [these](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/) instructions.

-**5.** Open the `OSMC - Monitoring Calico Components` dashboard in Grafana.
+**5.** Open the `OSMC - Monitoring Calico Components - Live` dashboard in Grafana.
 Set the timeframe to 15 minutes and the Auto refresh to 5 seconds, as shown below:

 ![dashboard_1](etc/dashboard_1.png)

 **6.** Wait 5 to 10 minutes and take note of baselines of the metrics in the dashboard.

-**7.** Upgrade Calico Open Source with very low Typha resource limits, using this Helm `values_osmc.yaml` file:
+**7.** Upgrade Calico Open Source with very low Typha & Felix resource limits, using this Helm `values_osmc.yaml` file:

 ```
 installation: